 Batten disease is the common name for a broad class of rare, inherited disorders or diseases of the nervous system also known as neuronal ceroid lipofuscinoses, or NCLs.
 In these diseases, a defect in a specific gene triggers a cascade of problems that interferes with a cell’s ability to recycle certain molecules.
 The disease has several forms that share some of the same features and symptoms but vary in severity and age when symptoms first begin to appear.
 Each form is caused by a variant in a different gene.
 Although “Batten disease” originally referred specifically to the juvenile-onset form of NCL, the term Batten disease is increasingly used to describe all forms of NCL.
 The disease ultimately leads to shortened lifespan., both marked by regression of motor and language skills, as well as seizures, during childhood years.
 While signs and symptoms for both are similar to other types of Batten disease, these subtypes are not currently tested within a standard panel.
-If your child is experiencing motor and language regression, consider speaking to your healthcare provider about an expanded exome sequencing panel.
+If your child is experiencing motor and language regression, consider speaking to your healthcare provider about an Through this diagnostic test performed by a geneticist, the exome — a sequence of all exons of protein coding genes in the human genome — can be captured and analyzed with the intention of identifying a disease with a genetic component..
 With a positive diagnosis, children may be eligible to participate in research that could help the community better understand Batten disease.”

 Elizabeth Berry-Kravis, M.D., Ph.D.,

 Pediatric Neurologist and Professor